JupiterOne/graph-jira/docs/jupiterone.md

    - Enter the **User Email** used to authenticate with Jira.
    - Enter the **User Password** associated with the user email, or the **API Key** if the password requires MFA.
-   - Click on the **Redact Issue Descriptions** option if you would like to avoid having desciptions on your `jira_issue` entities
+   - Toggle the **Redact Issue Descriptions** option if you would like to avoid desciptions on your `jira_issue` entities
    - Enter the **Project Keys** that the integration will retrieve data from.
 4. Click **Create Configuration** once all values are provided.